CHETAN1KUKREJA/AI-in-Metaverse/README.md

 ############################################
 ```

-Some quantization of `Qwen/Qwen2.5-14B-Instruct` is also tested. `Qwen/Qwen2.5-14B-Instruct-AWQ` is a very good one, but it slightly faster than the original model but takes only ~12GB VRAM!
+Some quantization of `Qwen/Qwen2.5-14B-Instruct` is also tested. `Qwen/Qwen2.5-14B-Instruct-AWQ` is a very good one, because it slightly faster than the original model but takes only ~12GB VRAM!

 ```
 ############################################